Phil Collins’ ex-wife has taken over his mansion with armed guards

 In a story that feels made for a silver-screen adaption, Phil Collins’ $33 million South Florida mansion is currently being held hostage by his ex-wife, Orianne Cevey.

-As The Miami Herald report, the musician’s ex conquered the mansion with the help of her husband, 31-year-old aspiring musician Tom Bates.
+As The Miami Herald report, Phil Collins’ ex-wife conquered the mansion with the help of her husband, 31-year-old aspiring musician Tom Bates.
 Together, they hired a crew of four armed guards and “changed the security codes for the alarms, blocked surveillance cameras and barred real estate agents from showing the house.”

 According to the report, Collins and his troupe of lawyers are seeking an injunction to “end the armed occupation and takeover” of his home.